The Minimum Amount of Water Per Day To Survive: A Critical Guide

-I don’t have to tell you just how vital water is to survival; I’d be making a good bet if I put money on the square that says, “people generally know they die without water.”
+I don’t have to tell you just how vital water is to survival; I’d be making a good bet if I put money on the square that says, “People generally know they die without access to water.”
 Even though most humans are lucky enough to have access to clean drinking water, knowing how water scarcity affects our bodies can save our lives and the lives of our families.

 I’ve talked about storing water from an emergency preparedness perspective, but survival is a different animal.
 A freak situation could cut you off from your water stores at any time.
 We like to prep for earthquakes or other events that might happen, but what about fleeing from environmental disasters like flash floods or fires?
 Or finding yourself injured and stranded in the wilderness?
 Knowing how your body handles water and dehydration is key to survival.

 And while we can tease out some information out of the current scientific research, too many factors play into hydration to know just how much water each person needs to drink to stay alive in a specific survival situation.
-Age, health conditions, climate, starting level of hydration, exertion, and body temperature can all affect how much water you need just to function at a basic level.
+Age, health conditions, climate, starting level of hydration, exertion, and body temperature can all affect how much water you need just to function at a basic level.1

 How does my body lose water?